 - Bradycardia: Slower than normal heart rate (below 60 beats a minute).

 - Body Temperature Dysregulation: Initially, vasodilation and the pooling of blood in the extremities (arms and legs) may cause warm, dry skin.
 Over time, however, hypothermia may develop due to heat loss.

-Neurogenic Shock Treatment
+Neurogenic Shock Treatment & Management